2009 Aftonbladet Israel controversy: Government

-The claim in the article sparked an angry reaction by Israeli Foreign Ministry official Yigal Palmor, who associated the article with mediaeval and 19th-century blood libels.
-On 23 August, the Israeli Prime Minister, Binyamin Netanyahu, called for the Swedish government to condemn the article.
+The claim in the article sparked an angry reaction by Israeli Foreign Ministry official Yigal Palmor, who associated the article with medieval and 19th-century blood libels.
+On 23 August, the Israeli Prime Minister, Benjamin Netanyahu, called for the Swedish government to condemn the article.
 An Israeli official quoted him as saying, "We're not asking the Swedish government for an apology, we're asking for their condemnation".
 The Israeli Finance Minister, Yuval Steinitz, said that a continued Swedish refusal to condemn the article might lead Israel to cancel a visit, scheduled for September, by the Swedish Foreign Minister, Carl Bildt.
 Steinitz told the Israel Army Radio, "Whoever doesn't distance himself from this kind of blood libel might not be a welcome guest in Israel at this time.
 Until the Swedish government understands differently, the state of Israel, the state of the Jews, cannot ignore antisemitic expressions and modern recycling of medieval antisemitism".
 The Israeli Government Press Office, which accredits foreign journalists visiting the country, said that it was delaying its approval for an Aftonbladet correspondent and photographer who are seeking permission to enter the Gaza Strip by the maximum of 90 days allowed by regulations.

 Netanyahu said that history was replete with blood libel against Jews that have led to murder: "These matters cannot be taken lightly.
 We are not asking from the Swedes anything that we did not ask of ourselves".
 He reminded his ministers that in February 2009, after a satirical skit on the Israeli Channel 10 that had poked fun at the Christian belief that Jesus walked on water and Mary was a virgin had angered the Vatican, Prime Minister Ehud Olmert had expressed regret and sorrow.
 Netanyahu commented: "I don't recall that Olmert's condemnation damaged press freedom in Israel".